 DEQ sends reminder about open burning regulations

+It is dry in Louisiana right now and wildfires could be started easily, so it is important to know the regulations and laws concerning open burning in the state.
 When people burn waste, it causes air pollution and, in some cases, can be illegal.
 Open burning of certain materials is prohibited in Louisiana.
-There are also local ordinances pertaining to what can and can't be burned.
-If you have a trash pile and burn household waste, construction debris or anything other than vegetative matter, you could pay a fine Some materials that should NEVER be burned are:
+If you have a trash pile and burn household waste, construction debris or anything other than vegetative matter, you could be subject to a fine.